Digital-Vault/GroceryApp/README.md

 #### Alternate and/or exception flows
 **_Alternate Flow 1: Missing Expiry Date Input_**
 If the user decides to not enter in an expiry date, the user can click a button by the drop-down list to allow a predefined date to be automatically inserted.
-If the the applicatoin cannot provide a predifined date for the item, it will alert the user that no expiry date was provided and leave it blank.
+If the the application cannot provide a predefined date for the item, it will alert the user that no expiry date was provided and leave it blank.

 #### Post-conditions
 Once completed button is clicked, the crossed-out items will be added “My Items” page possibly with its expiry date.
 A notification will be automatically scheduled for all the expiry dates.